WISE J224607.57−052635.0

-WISE J224607.57−052635.0 (or W2246−0526 for short) is an extremely luminous infrared galaxy (ELIRG) which, in 2015, was announced as the most luminous known galaxy in the Universe.
-The brightness is 350 trillion times that of the Sun (349×1012), and the merger of smaller nearby galaxies may be contributing to its brightness.
+WISE J224607.57−052635.0 (or W2246−0526 for short) is an extremely luminous infrared galaxy (ELIRG) which, in 2015, was announced as the most luminous known galaxy in the observable universe.
+The brightness of this galaxy is 350 trillion times that of the Sun (349 trillion).
+The merger of smaller nearby galaxies may be contributing to its brightness.
 The light is generated by a quasar 10 billion times the mass of the Sun.
-The optical and ultraviolet light emitted by the accretion disc around the quasar's supermassive black hole is absorbed by the galaxy's dust and remitted in the infrared.
+The high energy optical light and ultraviolet light emitted by the accretion disc around the quasar's supermassive black hole is absorbed by the galaxy's dust and re-emitted in the infrared.
 The galaxy releases 10,000 times more energy than the Milky Way galaxy, although WISE J224607.57–052635.0 is the smaller of the two.
 WISE J224607.57–052635.0 has a light-travel distance of 12.5 billion light years from it to Earth.
 The galaxy was discovered using the Wide-field Infrared Survey Explorer.